 Mousse is making a comeback!
 Yes, folks you read it correctly.
 My first introduction to this whipped concoction was way back in high school when I would pump handfuls of it into the hairdos of my girlfriends before going out to a ballgame.
 Whether it was Dottie, Renee or Misty, one thing was essential -- mousse, and lots of it, to keep the bangs high and the curls waving.

 A Kansas university administrator with an extensive background in arts and music education is the new dean and associate vice president of Mississippi State University's Meridian campus.

-The Gordy Honors College Forum series opens Thursday, Jan.
-27, at 6 p.m. at Nissan Auditorium in Parkinson Hall on the campus of Mississippi University for Women, and continues through April, presenting lectures and undergraduate research.
+The Mississippi University for Women Gordy Honors College Forum series opens Thursday, Aug.
+18, at 6 p.m. at Nissan Auditorium in Parkinson Hall on campus.
+The Forum Series continues through November, presenting lectures and undergraduate research.

 JACKSON -- The Mississippi Blues Trail mobile app is now available for download from the iTunes® store.
 The free app, currently available only for iPhones, has a variety of features to allow users to navigate the trail and create customized itineraries to explore Mississippi's musical heritage.

 The "dog days of summer" is usually the most miserable time of the year, especially in the South.
 It is so named because, for a few weeks in July and August, we are under the constellation Canis Major (Large Dog), which contains the "Dog Star," Sirius.